pyControl/docs/docs/index.md

 **pyControl** is a system of open source [hardware](user-guide/hardware.md) and software for controlling behavioural experiments, built around the [Micropython](https://micropython.org/) microcontroller.

-pyControl makes it easy to program complex behavioural tasks by providing a clean, intuitive, and flexible Python based syntax for specifying tasks as state machines.
+pyControl makes it easy to program complex behavioural tasks using a clean, intuitive, and flexible syntax for specifying tasks as state machines.
+The user created task definition files, written in Python, run directly on the microcontroller, supported by pyControl framework code.
+This gives users the power and simplicity of Python for specifying task behaviour, while allowing advanced users low-level access to the microcontroller hardware.
 For more information see [programming tasks](user-guide/programming-tasks.md).

 pyControl is available both as a [Graphical User Interface](user-guide/graphical-user-interface.md) (GUI) and as a [Command Line Interface](user-guide/command-line-interface.md) (CLI).